luckyos-code/ArgU/README.md

 * [Qrel evaluation](evaluation/qrel_evaluation.md) - Evaluation results for official qrels (on original dataset)
 * [Leaderboard results](evaluation/leaderboard_results.md) - Official results as team 'Oscar François de Jarjayes' in [leader board](https://events.webis.de/touche-20/shared-task-1.html#results)

+## Abstract
+In this work we explore the yet untested inclusion of sentiment analysis in the argument ranking process.
+By utilizing a word embedding model we create document embeddings for all queries and arguments.
+These are compared with each other to calculate top-N argument context scores for each query.
+We also calculate top-N DPH scores with the Terrier Framework.
+This way, each query receives two lists of top-N arguments.
+Afterwards we form an intersection of both argument lists and sort the result by the DPH scores.
+To further increase the ranking quality, we sort the final arguments of each query by sentiment values.
+Our findings ultimately imply that rewarding neutral sentiments can decrease the quality of the retrieval outcome.

 ## Prerequisites

 1. Download and extract the [Args.me Corpus](https://zenodo.org/record/3274636/files/argsme.zip)